-This is the preferred method by most credit providers, due to voluntary surrender being a more affordable, quicker and easier way to retrieve a vehicle.
+This is the preferred method by most credit providers, due to voluntary surrender being less time consuming, more affordable, and easier when it comes to retrieving a vehicle.
 DO NOT SIGN ANY FORMS!
-Contact your Debt Counsellor immediately.
-Credit providers often blatantly intimidate consumers and very few people realise that they are under no obligation to sign such a form and give up the vehicle.
+Contact a Less Debt consultant immediately.
+Credit providers often blatantly intimidate consumers and very few people realise that they are under no obligation to sign such a form and give up their vehicle.

 Generally, being under Debt Review is not an issue when looking for employment.
 This depends on the employer’s requirements of their employees.